-Seeing a Counsellor for the first time can feel daunting and you may feel hesitant about sharing personal information with a complete stranger.
+Talking to a Counsellor or Therapist for the first time can feel daunting and you may feel hesitant about sharing personal information with a complete stranger.
 I fully understand these feelings and I can offer you a safe, quiet and undisturbed space for you to come and talk about any concerns or worries you may have in a confidential, respectful, non-judgemental and empathic environment, while maintaining safe, professional boundaries.

-I work from my home and I also offer "one to one" home counselling sessions, all counselling sessions are for one hour; in your first session you can talk about your reasons for choosing counselling and if counselling is right for you and if we can work together.
-Morning, afternoon and evening appointments are available, together with some weekends.
+I work from my home and I offer F2F Counselling and Telephone Counselling; all counselling sessions are for one hour; in your first session you can talk about your reasons for choosing counselling and if counselling is right for you and if we can work together.

 Counselling is a confidential talking therapy and may be able to help you become more aware and understanding of your thoughts, behaviours, feelings, moods and emotions about a particular situation or event in your life, from the past, present or future.